Coronavirus (COVID-19) Vaccine

 When can I get the vaccine?

-The NHS will let you know when it's your turn to have the vaccine.
+For all other groups, the NHS will let you know when it's your turn to have the vaccine.
 It's important not to contact the NHS for a vaccination before then.
-Please wait to be contacted.

-The order in which people will be offered the vaccine is based on advice from an independent group of experts, who have recommended that the NHS first offers vaccines to those at highest risk of suffering serious complications from COVID-19.
+The order in which people will be offered the vaccine is based on advice from an independent group of experts, the Joint Committee on Vaccination and Immunisation (JCVI), who have recommended that the NHS first offers vaccines to those at highest risk of suffering serious complications from COVID-19.

 Is the NHS confident the vaccines are safe?